-I can remember someone telling me that you go to bed earlier and wake up earlier when you get older and that you don’t need as much sleep as you get older.
+Some say it is possible to sleep better at any age.
+I can remember someone telling me that you go to bed earlier and wake up earlier when you get older and that you don’t need as much sleep either.
 However, some scientific studies show that we could benefit from getting a similar amount of sleep as we get older but are not always able to achieve it.
 It has also been observed that older people don’t sleep as deeply, have less regular sleep and have different sleep cycles to younger people.

 So what’s keeping us from sleeping deeply and regularly?
 It may be due to things that interact that are counter- productive to regular sleep.

 Remember that we are psychologically and physically habit-forming by nature.
 This tendency can cause us to develop problems, but can also be used to embed good habits.
 It’s just that changing habits takes a while.

 I have a tendency to stay up late and would like to rise late.
 I would have to say that it may be a habit I formed rather than a natural tendency though.
 When it is quieter at night I enjoy doing some hobby work, studying and watching some TV which in turn makes me feel like sleeping in.
 Can that change?